HarshalRaneHR/HarshalRaneHR/README.md

 <br>

-- 🔭 I’m currently working on Python and some FrontEnd Projects..
+- 🔭 I’m currently working on React and some MERN Stack Projects..

-- 🌱 I’m currently learning Machine Learning..
+- 🌱 I’m currently learning AWS services..

 - 👯‍♀️ I'm looking to collaborate on...
 Intermediate Projects..